pommicket/bootstrap/03/README.md

 which gives examples of all of the instructions supported by this compiler.

-Seeing as this is a relatively large compiler, here is an overview of how it works:
+Seeing as this is a relatively large compiler, here's an overview of how it works:

 ## functions